Sugandhi13/prepare-result/README.md

     ![No-Data-To-Delete](/assets/images/nodatatodelete.jpg)

     2. **Return to Previous Menu:** A user has to enter '0' to if the user changes its mind and don't want to delete the data.
 If this option is entered then no further action will be taken and then the user will route back to pervious menu.
-2. **Delete Student Result Data:** The user has to enter '1' if the user would like to delete student result data stored on *student_result* worksheet (Google Spreadsheet).
+2. **Delete Student Result Data:** The user has to enter '1' if the user would like to delete student result data stored on *std_result* worksheet (Google Spreadsheet).
 If the user enter this option.
 A confirmation message will populate to user with Warning that once the data is deleted, it cann't be recovered and another confirmation from user will be required to proceed further and actually delete the data.
     1. **Confirm Delete:** The user has to enter '1' to confirm that the data should be deleted.
-If the user confirms it then the data will be deleted from *student_data* worksheet (Google Spreadsheet) and only headings will remain in *student_data* worksheet (Google Spreadsheet) and a confirmation message will be displayed to user that data has been deleted successfully.
-If the *student_data* worksheet is already empty then a message will be displayed to user that *No data to delete.*.
+If the user confirms it then the data will be deleted from *std_result* worksheet (Google Spreadsheet) and only headings will remain in *std_result* worksheet (Google Spreadsheet) and a confirmation message will be displayed to user that data has been deleted successfully.
+If the *std_result* worksheet is already empty then a message will be displayed to user that *No data to delete.*.
     2. **Return to Previous Menu:** A user has to enter '0' to if the user changes its mind and don't want to delete the data.
 If this option is entered then no further action will be taken and then the user will route back to pervious menu.
 3. **Exit:** The user has to enter '0' to return on the previous menu.